IBM-Cloud/jpetstore-kubernetes/README.md

    docker build . -t ${MYREGISTRY}/${MYNAMESPACE}/jpetstoreweb
    docker push ${MYREGISTRY}/${MYNAMESPACE}/jpetstoreweb
    ```
-   If you see `Unauthorized ` while pushing the imare, run `ibmcloud cr login` to ensure you are logged into the IBM Cloud and have access to the container registry.
+   If you see `Unauthorized ` while pushing the image, run `ibmcloud cr login` to ensure you are logged into the IBM Cloud and have access to the container registry.

 7. Next, build and push the **jpetstoredb** image: